andreasebbehoj/ebbehoej.dk/content/authors/admin/_index.md

 - Visitors
 ---

-Andreas Ebbehøj is a PhD student at Aarhus University.
-His research focus is on the presentation, diagnosis and treatment outcomes of adrenal tumors.
-Also does a bit of teaching for MDs and students.
+I am a PhD student at Aarhus University.
+My research focus is on the presentation, diagnosis and treatment outcomes of adrenal tumors.
+I spend a lot of time on Stata and also do a bit of teaching.